Delete a Debt Collection 2026: New Swiss SchKG Rules

 [Your signature]

-An entry can affect many areas of everyday life:
+A single entry can reach into many parts of everyday life:

 |---|---|